WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     :linenos:
     :emphasize-lines: 18-19,21-22

-The total evaluation took roughly one second, indicating that both delayed coroutine ran in parallel:
+The total evaluation took roughly one second, indicating that both delayed coroutines ran in parallel:

 .. code-block :: text

     Running two tasks concurrently.
     After 1.03s, both evaluations finished returning: hello, world!

-In the above examples we use only one Wolfram Kernel which is a single threaded process.
-Evaluating two computation heavy Wolfram Language expressions in parallel will have no impact on performances.
-This requires more than one kernel which is exactly what kernel pool was designed for.
+In the examples shown, only one Wolfram kernel was used, which is a single-threaded process.
+Evaluating two computation-heavy Wolfram Language expressions in parallel will have no impact on performances.
+This requires more than one kernel, which is exactly what kernel pool was designed for.

 .. note ::

-    Available on Python 3.5+
+    require on Python 3.5+

-Kernel pool
+Kernel Pool
 ^^^^^^^^^^^

-A :class:`~wolframclient.evaluation.WolframKernelPool` start up to a certain amount of kernels and dispatch work load on them asynchronously.
-The pool is usable right after the first kernel has successfully started, some kernels take more time to start and become
+A :class:`~wolframclient.evaluation.WolframKernelPool` starts up a certain amount of kernels and dispatch work load on them asynchronously.
+The pool is usable right after the first kernel has successfully started.
+Some kernels may take more time to start and become available after a delay.

 .. literalinclude:: /examples/python/asynchronous4.py
     :linenos:
     :emphasize-lines: 3,10,12-16

-Evaluation output shows that if more than one kernels was started, the total time is below ten seconds:
+Evaluation output shows that if more than one kernel was started, the total time is less than ten seconds:

 .. code-block :: text

     Done after 3.04s, using up to 4 kernels.

 .. note ::
-    Available on Python 3.5+
+    require on Python 3.5+

 parallel_evaluate
 ^^^^^^^^^^^^^^^^^

-It is possible to evaluate many expressions at once, using :func:`~wolframclient.evaluation.parallel_evaluate`.
-This method starts a kernel pool and uses it to compute expressions provided as an iterable object.
+It is possible to evaluate many expressions at once using :func:`~wolframclient.evaluation.parallel_evaluate`.
+This method starts a kernel pool and uses it to compute expressions yield from an iterable object.
 The pool is then terminated.

 Import the function::